Best Mattress for Side Sleepers

 Leesa has one of the best covers in the business, that coupled with the perfect hug that you get make it a great choice for side sleepers.

 I actually PAID for my Purple mattress (try to find another reviewer who can say that).
 Do I go back to it between testing because I want to get my money’s worth out of it?
 Or is it just that I happen to love it?
 I view the Purple mattress as my reset button.
 After a couple of weeks testing a new mattress, there is just something I love about spending a couple of nights on the Purple.
 It is difficult to explain the feeling of the Purple mattress as it is a unique blend of foam and their Hyper-elastic polymer™ Smart-Comfort Grid.
-When you buy a Purple Mattress it comes with one of the squishies below, it gives you an idea of what you are sleeping on, so that you don’t have to cut it open like I did.
+When you buy a Purple Mattress it comes with a cute squishie, so that you don’t have to cut it open like I did.